alexsohn1126/japan_power_and_mortality/README.md

 6. Add those files into inputs/data

 ## LLM
-No LLM was used in the writing of this paper.
+LLM, ChatGPT-3.5, was used to assist in the process of writing this paper.
+Check `inputs/llm` for conversation details.